ghsyafii/ghsyafii.github.io/blog.md

 # NFTs === "bullshit"
-Blockchain is a digital list of transactions that is uneditable and publicly accessible.
+A blockchain is a digital list of transactions that is uneditable and publicly accessible.
 An NFT is a unique entry in that digital list.

 If you want to buy an NFT, you must first create a digital wallet and fill it with cryptocurrency bought with actual money.
 After paying, the NFT you just bought will have the following data: